csaea/quick-references/python-quick-reference.md

 ## Functions

 ### Built-in Functions
 Functions always have parentheses immediately after their names.
-Python includes many **built-in functions**.
+Python includes many **built-in functions** that may be used for certain cases.
 Their names are reserved keywords.
-Here are some common ones:
+Note they won't work for *every* data type or structure.
+Here common ones:

 - `print("x:",y)`: Prints to the console (but does not return anything).
 - `input("x")`: Accepts user input.
 - `max(x,y)`, `min(x,y)`: Returns maximum or minimum value from a list.
 - `len(x)`: Returns the length of a string or list.
 - `range(x)`: Returns a sequence of numbers.
+- `count()`: Returns occurance of element.
 - `enumerate()`: Returns both the index and the value of items in an iterable.
 - `int()`, `str()`, `float()`: Converts to data type.
 - `list()`: Converts a collection of items into a list.